Performing Trade Studies Using Analyzer

 2. Return to Ice_Finder's () properties ().

-3. Select the Constraints - Resolution page.
+3. Select the Constraints - Active page.

-5. Click OK to accept your changes and to close the Properties Browser.
+7. Click OK to accept your changes and close the Properties Browser.

-Carpet Plot Tool
+Using the Carpet Plot tool

 A Carpet Plot is a means of displaying data dependent on two variables in a format that makes interpretation easier than normal multiple curve plots.
-A Carpet Plot can be thought of as a multi-dimensional Parametric Study.
+A Carpet Plot can be thought of as a multidimensional Parametric Study.

 • Does changing altitude impact our conclusions about inclination?